Skip to main content

 Larry Bird never shied away from a challenge.
 He wasn’t the most athletically gifted, but he was determined.
 Bird was a guy who always overcame the odds.
 Bird went from being a garbage man to a star college basketball player at little-known Indiana State.

 At Indiana State, Bird took the Sycamores to the NCAA title game against Magic Johnson and the Michigan State Spartans.
-From there, he became a first-round pick of the Boston Celtics and went on to play 13 years in the NBA.
+From there, he became a first-round pick of the Boston Celtics and played 13 years in the NBA.
 Bird was a three-time NBA champ with the Celtics.

 Bird wasn’t the fastest, quickest, or strongest, but he was a winner.
 One of the game’s best shooters and passers, Bird found a way.
-For three straight seasons, he was named the league’s MVP.
+For three straight seasons, he earned the league’s MVP.
 Bird averaged 24.3 points and 10 rebounds for his career.
-He was inducted into the NBA’s Hall of Fame in 1998.
+He entered into the NBA’s Hall of Fame in 1998.

 Shaq admits he was wrong about Bird all along